 Compare Phone.com to The Best Business VoIP Phone Services

-Phone.com has versatile plans for businesses and entrepreneurs conscious about their expenditures.
+Phone.com has versatile plans for businesses and entrepreneurs.
 Its Basic plan offers a usage-based pricing ideal for users who use less than 300 call minutes per month.
 Unlimited calls and text messages are available in higher plans, and you can upgrade anytime.

 Phone.com offers unrivaled flexibility for users who are only willing to pay for what they need with the freedom to add, remove, or upgrade users from one plan to another.

 If you’re looking for a lead-in plan that includes more advanced features, RingCentral and Nextiva are both robust choices.
 However, each VoIP phone provider has a winning quality that often only serves a specific business profile.
 Fortunately, we’ve tested the best VoIP solutions to determine which one meets your needs.
 See all of our top picks.

 Phone.com: The Good and The Bad

 Money-back guarantee: Phone.com doesn’t come with a free trial, but its 30-day money-back guarantee is the next best thing.
 Simply purchase any of its plans, try it for one month, and cancel anytime within that period to get a full refund.

 Flexible softphone solution: With Phone.com’s free mobile and desktop apps, you can make and receive business calls from any device anytime.
 Agile workers have 24/7 access to Phone.com softphone features with the added advantage of using Wi-Fi or their own carrier network.
 This means they can make calls without worrying about using up their monthly call limits.
 The Phone.com app also filters your SMS messages, so you will never mix personal conversations with important business text messages again.